zhangym315/shareDT/README.md

 -p or --process pid          For window capture (-capture win), capture the specific process id's window
-                             This option can overwrite -n/-name --daemon                     Running in daemon mode
+                             This option can overwrite -n/-name --daemon                     Running in daemon mode --wid                        Specify the working id (wid) of the capture server.
+If not sepcified, ShareDTServer will generate a random wid for it.

 The following options related with rfb